PyCQA/bandit/doc/source/config.rst

 Bandit Settings
 ---------------

-Projects may include a YAML file named `.bandit` that specifies command line arguments that should be supplied for that project.
+Projects may include an INI file named `.bandit` that specifies command line arguments that should be supplied for that project.
 The currently supported arguments are: